MOUNTAIN SAFETY

 AT ARAPAHOE BASIN, THE SAFETY OF OUR GUESTS IS OUR TOP PRIORITY.
 PLEASE READ THE FOLLOWING INFORMATION CAREFULLY.

 Skiing and riding are inherently dangerous outdoor recreational activities.
 Natural and man-made objects are part of the alpine experience.
 Collisions with these objects, especially when skiing or riding fast or out of control, can result in serious or fatal injury.
 Ski and ride with caution.
 While skiing or riding, you may encounter rocks and trees, changing visibility and snow conditions.
-Be aware of snow cats and snowmobiles at all times.
-Be alert; ski and ride on designated open trails only.
+Be aware of snow cats, snowmobiles, and other equipment at all times.
+Be alert, use common sense, and ski and ride on designated open trails only.

 ALLOWED OR NOT ALLOWED DEVICES AT ARAPAHOE BASIN